// Project

 AI

-Powered chat assistant
+Powered chat

 Why build it this way

 Every developer eventually needs a personal site.
-The usual options are a WordPress theme you never quite get right, a Squarespace template that looks like everyone else's, or a weekend project that stalls out at a half-finished React app.
+The usual options are a WordPress theme you never quite get right, a Squarespace template that looks like everyone else's, or a weekend project that stalls at a half-finished React app.
 I wanted something different: a site that genuinely reflects how I work, built using the same collaborative AI-assisted process I've been applying to larger projects.

 Structure and design